 Plans for Future Development in AAMI.
-In the fourth quarter of 2004, we began screening subjects for a Phase II clinical trial to assess the efficacy of ispronicline in AAMI.
+We are currently conducting a Phase II clinical trial to assess the efficacy of ispronicline in AAMI.
 The trial is designed to provide additional evidence that ispronicline improves cognitive performance in cognitively impaired elderly persons.
 We are conducting the trial at multiple sites in the United States.
 The trial design provides for 174 subjects with AAMI to be dosed once daily for 16 weeks with either ispronicline or a placebo.
 Those subjects dosed with ispronicline will receive 25mg for the first two weeks of the dosing phase, 37.5mg for the next two weeks and 50mg for the remaining 12 weeks.
 There are three co-primary efficacy endpoints for the trial:

-- improvement on the power of attention factor of the CDR test battery as compared to placebo; - · improvement on the episodic memory factor of the CDR test battery as compared to placebo; and - improvement in subject global impression, a standard seven-point overall cognitive improvement scale in which each subject rates himself on attention, memory and speed of thinking.
+- improvement on the power of attention factor of the CDR test battery as compared to placebo; - improvement on the episodic memory factor of the CDR test battery as compared to placebo; and - improvement in subject global impression, a standard seven-point overall cognitive improvement scale in which each subject rates himself on attention, memory and speed of thinking.